dronekit/dronekit-python/docs/examples/create_attribute.rst

 ===================

-The example can be run as described in :doc:`running_examples` (which in turn assumes that the vehicle and DroneKit have been set up as described in :ref:`get-started`).
+The example can be run as described in :doc:`running_examples` (which in turn assumes that the vehicle and DroneKit have been set up as described in :ref:`installing_dronekit`).

 In summary, after cloning the repository: